luke-c-fisher/Diabetes_Classification/Data_Analysis_03.md

 Diabetes above or below a given cutoff.
 Afterwards, these predicted values will be compared with the actual values in a table and put into a confusion matrix for evaluation.
-The goal is to isolate and optimize one model for classifying diabetes.
-As such, modifications to this model will be taken if the it exhibits unacceptable metrics, such as a high test error.
+The goal is to isolate and optimize one model for classification.
+As such, modifications to this model will be taken if the it exhibits unacceptable metrics.

     ##
     ## Attaching package: 'dplyr'